 - Prospects: Significance of the participation in the programme for further professional and personal development

-- Desire to hold a leading position and to act as a multiplier
+- Aspiration to hold a leading position within a museum, heritage site or art space and to act as a multiplier

 - Sufficient English skills (Level C1)